Community Counselling Grants

 19. Prince George Native Friendship Centre

-20. Canadian Mental Health Association – Prince George
+20. Canadian Mental Health Association – Northern BC

 Public Statement on Community Counselling Quality Enhancement Funds